Health and Social Care Partnership

 Integration Joint Board

-The next meeting of the South Ayrshire Integration Joint Board will be held on Friday 09 December 2016 at 2pm, within Room 1, Eglinton House, Ailsa Hospital.
+The next meeting of the South Ayrshire Integration Joint Board will be held on Thursday 02 February 2017, within Room 1, Eglinton House, Ailsa Hospital, Ayr.
 This will be a public meeting open to all.
 Papers will be published on this website nearer the date of the meeting.

 - Wednesday 1 March 2017, 2pm within Maybole Committee Room, County Buildings